Food Safety

 Be sure to plan, portion, and pack your meal with food safety in mind for a worry-free trip.

 - Pack smart: Put the popular items, like drinks, on top when you are packing the food.
-You don't want to pull out the pasta salad every time someone wants a of water.
 Better yet, pack drinks and food in separate coolers so the food can stay cold until you are ready to eat.

 - Stay out of the Danger Zone: Bacteria can grow quickly when food isn't stored at the right temperature.
 Keep cold food at or below 40°F using ice or cool packs and keep hot food at or above 140°F using things like slow cookers and warming plates.

 - Keep it cool: Place bags and coolers inside the car and not in the trunk, which can heat up like an oven.
-You don't want the Fruit Salad with Honey Yogurt going bad before you make it to your destination.
+You don't want the egg salad going bad before you make it to your destination.

 - Watch the clock: When it's finally time to enjoy your meal, keep an eye on the clock.
 Food can spoil if it sits out longer than two hours.
 On very hot days, don't leave food out for more than one hour.
 Keep your food safe by serving it up and keeping the rest of the food in the cooler.